Zettelkasten-Method/zettelkasten.de/content/posts/2024/06/zettelkasten-in-action-book-on-habit/index.md

 ## Another Book on Habit Like No Other

 **"Aren't there enough books about habits?", you may ask.** My answer is: there are enough books that present on *a* model of habits and then explain it in many anecdotes and examples.
 These are books like *Atomic Habits*, *The Power of Habit* or *Tiny Habits*.
-They are all worth reading if you haven't read one However, they lack the scientific rigor that I expect from a book on that topic.
+They are all worth reading if you haven't read one.
+However, they lack the scientific rigor that I expect from a book on that topic.
 An example for this is wrong understanding on how dopamine works.
 Dopamine doesn't code for reward, which is the base assumption.
 It codes reward prediction errors.[^schultz2016] This changes the picture on habits completely.

 [^schultz2016]: Wolfram Schultz (2016): Dopamine reward prediction error coding, Dialogues Clin Neurosci 1, 2016, Vol. 18, S. 23-32.
 [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4826767/)